 - The $350 Housing Deposit is non-refundable.

-- Housing cancellations must be received by the Campus Housing Office on or before Tuesday, September 3, 2013 (Fall 2012 Move-In Day).
+- Housing cancellations must be received by the Campus Housing Office on or before the student moves into their Fall room assignment.

 - Entire Fall semester fees will be forfeited by students who take residency (move onto campus) in and then terminate their licenses (move off campus).
 No refunds.

 Withdrawal During the Fall and Spring Semester:

 If a student wishes to cancel his/her housing assignment then he/she must complete the Housing Withdrawal Form.
 Please review the information below for the method of requesting to cancel your housing assignment which best applies to you.

 Students may cancel their on-campus housing assignment using the “Housing Withdrawal” form for one of the approved reasons listed below: